ameztegui/111022_data_management_visualization/README.md

 # Citation
 To reference these course materials, please cite as:

 Ameztegui A, Rodrigues M. (2020) Data Management and Visualuzation with R [Course Materials].
-University of Lleida, Master's Degree Erasmus Mundus in Spatial and Ecological Modelling in European Forestry.
+University of Lleida, Master's Degree Erasmus Mundus in Spatial and Ecological Modelling in European Forestry (111022).

 # Attribution